 The image editor is currently in beta.
 This means it is considered stable and ready for production use, but you may run into minor issues or limitations.
 We have a few more capabilities planned for the image editor that are coming.
 These include the ability to flip or rotate an image, adding text markup, and some visual updates to markup symbols.
 If you take the image editor for a spin, let us know how it goes or what other capabilities you’d be interested in seeing in the future on the Esri Community.

 This month, we are releasing several accessibility updates across the product.
-Some of these are already available and more are coming in a few weeks.
 For example, screen readers now announce more information about the state of buttons and dropdown menus and provide additional context for when new content is loaded on screen while using the keyboard to navigate a collection.
 Screen reader announcements and keyboard navigation for browsing collection items for all navigation options has also been enhanced.

 As usual, our team has also spent time on improving performance and stability.
 We’ve also made several updates and additions in our documentation.
 For a complete list of changes and fixes, see the Release notes.

 ArcGIS Online has also been updated this month, and it gained a lot of new capabilities.
 Be sure to visit the ArcGIS Blog to read about all the new mapping capabilities.
 Generally, all the new renderers and features that you can use in the map viewer are available for use in ArcGIS StoryMaps (such as viewing related records in pop-ups).
 For more information about new capabilities in ArcGIS Online, see these articles:

 - What’s New in Map Viewer (November 2022)